jonasmcferreira/whiteiron/jhed-wasteland/monter-types.md

 # Monster Types in Jhed

+# This doesn't need fluff, just reference / appendix

+Keep an idea of what monsters we are using and where

 Jhed is a land of harsh climates, ancient mysteries, and forgotten powers, and the monsters that roam this wasteland reflect that grim reality.
 The creatures found here are not just obstacles—they are part of the living, breathing ecosystem of Jhed, each with its own role to play in the narrative you weave as a Dungeon Master.
 This guide provides an overview of the most common monster types found in Jhed, along with tips on how to effectively use them in your campaign.

 ## Expected Encounters